pochiman/javascript-comment/README.md

 - The “reply”, “{n} replies”, and up/down arrow counts are each interactive elements (they do not need to function, but should be coded as interactive elements)
 - When the entire comment is hovered, the light-grey items (“reply”, “{n} replies”, and up/down arrows with counts) should become visibly darker

-# Notes:

-This project is written in React.
+## Instructions:

+- Open your terminal and proceed to the project directory.
+- Install the server dependencies by using `npm install`.
-- From the project directory, run the app by using `yarn start`.
+- Run the app by using `yarn start`.
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - Run the tests by using `yarn test`.